hughobrien/zfs-remote-mirror/README.md

 ------------
 Since nothing is really *secure*, just appropriately difficult, it's good to define what threats we'd like to defend against.
 This way we can spot when we've gone too far, or not far enough.

-* Data Loss - Solved by the existence of the remote backup and regular synchronisation.
+* Data Loss - Made difficult by the existence of the remote backup and regular synchronisation.
 * Data Leaks - Made difficult by the at-rest encryption on the remote disk.
 * Server Breach (Digital) - Made difficult by judicious use of SSH keys.
 * Server Breach (Physical) - Made difficult by the front door lock of the home.